The application stage for the Direct Entry Superintendent programme has now closed.

 All completed applications will then be sifted by our team of recruitment specialists and those who are successful will be invited to attend a telephone interview to further demonstrate their skills against the competencies for the programme.

-Following the telephone interview, the final stage of the selection process is the Direct Entry (Superintendent) National Assessment Centre.
+Following the telephone interview, the final stage of the selection process is the Direct Entry (Superintendent) National Assessment Centre, being staged between 16 May and 22 May 2018.

 Candidates who are successful at the National Assessment Centre will then be considered by their chosen force for appointment